Click for homepage

 Charles Bovill in the Channel 4 documentary 'The Walls Have Ears' [2]

-On 1 October 1973, he nearly lost his live when the IRA, afraid that this device would be used against them, wanted to place a bomb in his Westminster office.
+Another invention of Bovill was the Photic Drive, a device that could be used for crowd-control.
+It produced a combination of sub-sonic waves and strobe light, and caused acute discomfort, disorientation and sometimes epilepsy.
+In his home laboratory in West Byfleet, he tried it on his wife.
+On 1 October 1973, Bovill nearly lost his live when the IRA, afraid that this device would be used against them, wanted to place a bomb in his Westminster office.
 Fortunately, the person placing the bomb was spotted on camera by Bovill's colleagues, and eventually the bomb didn't go off.
 The Photic Drive was later marketed in the US, where it was successfully used against prison riots.

 Full duplex UHF radio for resistance communication and air droppings